Ready4theCrush/concha/README.md

    combined with local weather conditions to learn demand patterns.
    Then it predicts how much to make of each product to maximize profit.

-Concha can interface with Square to get the necessary sales history.
+Concha can interface with Square to get the sales history.
 It takes about 10 minutes to set up.

 ## Try it out